jakebutler/content-style-guide/README.md

 ### R

-* re- : doesn't normally take a hyphen.
+* re- : Doesn't normally take a hyphen.
 Takes a hyphen when closing the prefix would accidentally create another word *(Examples: reconstruct, reopen* BUT *re-present, re-creation)*

 ### S